graz-dev/kalco/docs/index.md

 nav_order: 1
 ---

-# Kalco Documentation
+# Kalco

 Welcome to the Kalco documentation.
-Kalco is a professional CLI tool for Kubernetes cluster analysis, resource extraction, and lifecycle management.
+Kalco is a CLI tool for Kubernetes cluster dumping and audit.

 ## What is Kalco?

-Kalco transforms your Kubernetes cluster management experience by providing a comprehensive, automated, and intelligent approach to cluster analysis and lifecycle control.
+Kalco transforms your Kubernetes cluster management experience by providing a comprehensive, automated, and intelligent approach to cluster lifecycle control.
 Whether you're managing production workloads, ensuring compliance, or planning migrations, Kalco has you covered.

 ## Key Features